evanwill/go-go-ghpages/0-prep.md

 - Windows: install [Git for Windows](https://git-for-windows.github.io/) using the default options.
 This will give you Git, Git Bash, and Git GUI.
 Git Bash is a great terminal that lets you use UNIX style commands on Windows.
 - Mac: check if Git is already installed by opening terminal and typing `git --version`.
 If you do not have it, download the official [Mac installer](https://git-scm.com/downloads).
-- Linux: install from your distribution's software center or package manager (for Ubuntu `sudo apt-get install git`).
+- Linux: install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).

 If you are interested in using a visual GUI application integrated with GitHub, Windows and Mac users should also install [GitHub Desktop](https://desktop.github.com/) using the default options.
 You can install GitHub Desktop in addition to other versions of Git.